All Episodes

 That's what this is all about.

-Now, what what's happening here, too?
+Now, what's happening here, too?

-The the two things going on.
+The two things are going on.

 The drive-bys are trying to goad McCain.

-That's why this is day two of limbaugh versus McCain.
+That's why this is day two of Limbaugh versus McCain.

-And the drive-bys are essentially uh challenging McCain.
+And the drive-bys are essentially challenging McCain.

 You got more guts than that, don't you?